apple/foundationdb/design/recovery-internals.md

 The logic of locking the tLogs is implemented in `epochEnd()` function in TagPartitionedLogSystems.actor.cpp.

-Once we lock the cstate, we bump the recoveryCount and write the cstate to signal to the other recovery attempts that they should not recruit more tLogs.
-If we do not do this, there could be many recovery attempts that recruit tLogs and cause the system to run out of memory.
-This operation is the reason why every recovery bumps the recoveryCount (epoch) by 2 instead of 1.
+Once we lock the cstate, we bump the `recoveryCount` by 1 and write the `recoveryCount` to the cstate.
+Each tLog in a recovery attempt records the `recoveryCount` and monitors the change of the variable.
+If the `recoveryCount` increases, becoming larger than the recorded value, the tLog will terminate itself.
+This mechanism makes sure that when multiple recovery attempts happen concurrently, only tLogs in the most recent recovery will be running. tLogs in other recovery attempts can release their memory earlier, reducing the memory pressure during recovery.
+This is an important memory optimization before shared tLogs, which allows tLogs in different generations to share the same memory, is introduced.

 *How does each tLog know the current master’s interface?*